nextsnake/nextcore/docs/events.rst

+.. currentmodule:: nextcore

 Events
 ======
-This is a document showing you the arguments from the different instances of :class:`Dispatcher <nextcore.common.Dispatcher>` in the library.
+This is a document showing you the arguments from the different instances of :class:`Dispatcher <common.Dispatcher>` in the library.

 Raw Dispatcher
 --------------
-Can be found on :attr:`ShardManadger.raw_dispatcher <nextcore.gateway.ShardManager.raw_dispatcher>` and :attr:`Shard.raw_dispatcher <nextcore.gateway.Shard.raw_dispatcher>`.
+Can be found on :attr:`ShardManadger.raw_dispatcher <gateway.ShardManager.raw_dispatcher>` and :attr:`Shard.raw_dispatcher <gateway.Shard.raw_dispatcher>`.
 These are the raw dispatchers that just relay raw events from the discord websocket (the gateway).

 The event name here is the gateway `opcode <https://discord.dev/docs/topics/gateway#gateway-opcodes>`__.